Variations in Receipt of Benefit

 Benefit Varies with Income

 The tax credit is determined according to seven brackets based on income.
-For homeowners and renters, the maximum relief for 2018 benefit (based on 2017 income) is $984.
-The maximum credit for the 2019 benefit (Based on 2018 income) is $1,015.
+The maximum credit for the 2021 benefit (based on 2020 income) is $1,043.
 For renters, relief declines from 9.5% of rent to 2.5% of rent as income rises.
 The benefit is disbursed as a property tax credit for homeowners and as a direct rebate for renters.
-Homeowner applicants are also eligible for an additional exemption equal to a credit for the tax on 20 percent of the home's fair market value.
+Homeowner applicants are also eligible for an additional exemption equal to a credit for the tax on 20% of the home's fair market value.
 The application for the credit must be filed by September 1st with the county.
 Homeowner's applying for the credit file through the county where the property is located and renters filing for the program file with the State Tax Commission.